Touratech DirtDAZE Adventure Rally – NH August 20 – 23, 2020

 Although big-bike friendly and suitable for passengers, we’ve included a couple of optional “challenge” sections that should be attempted only if you are riding with another bike.

-Lunch is at the cafe atop the breath-taking summit or, if you skip the summit, at a cozy spot at the foot of the mountain in Gorham, NH.
-Your included food voucher is good for either.
+Stop for lunch is at the cafe atop the breath-taking summit or, if you skip the summit, at a cozy spot at the foot of the mountain in Gorham, NH.

 There is a toll for the Mount Washington Highway ($20/bike incl rider;$10/passenger) We have not included it because sometimes the mountain summit is not accessible and this info is not available until the last minute.